Lotusshaney/macos_notifactions/README.md

 <true/>
 ```

-To find the Bund`elID for an app you can use
+To find the BundelID for an app you can use
 PlistBuddy

 `/usr/libexec/PlistBuddy -c 'Print CFBundleIdentifier' /Applications/Safari.app/Contents/Info.plist